The European Health Insurance Card (EHIC)

 The International Pilot Proficiency Information Card provides a standard reference by which all national rating programs may be compared.
 When you travel abroad this card, together with your BHPA membership/rating card, gives flying site managers, instructors and others responsible for hang gliding and/or paragliding flight operations an easy way of verifying your pilot experience level prior to approval of flight activities.

-The IPPI system works by converting your BHPA pilot rating into the equivalent Safe Pro and/or Para Pro rating (training systems developed by a Norwegian but not widely used).
-Note that Safe Pro is for hang gliding and Para Pro is for paragliding.
+The IPPI system works by converting your BHPA pilot rating into the equivalent Safe Pro Para and/or Safe Pro Delta rating (hang gliding).

-The tables below set out the Safe Pro and/or Para Pro stage that will be shown on your IPPI card.
+The tables below set out the Safe Pro Para and/or Safe Pro Delta stage that will be shown on your IPPI card.

 Obtaining an IPPI Card